department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Conversation guide.md

 Let’s start with a few questions...

+-

 Great, that’ll be helpful to know as we move forward.
 Thank you for sharing all that with me!

-**Let’s start screen sharing so you can show me how you’d do that.
-Are you familiar with how to share your screen with Zoom?**

 **Screen sharing instructions**